Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/design.rst

 ViewSum Expressions
 ~~~~~~~~~~~~~~~~~~~

-Pyomo does not have a *normal* binary sum expression class.
+Pyomo does not have a binary sum expression class.
 Instead,
 it has an ``n``-ary summation class, :class:`ViewSumExpression
 <pyomo.core.expr.current.ViewSumExpression>`.
 This expression class
 treats sums as ``n``-ary sums for efficiency reasons;  many large